AlgoMaster Logo

 We have two lists: children (each with a minimum cookie size they'll accept) and cookies (each with a size).
 We need to match cookies to children so that the maximum number of children are satisfied.
 Each child gets at most one cookie, and each cookie goes to at most one child.

-This is essentially a matching problem.
-We want to pair up children and cookies such that each paired cookie is large enough for its child, and we maximize the total number of pairings.
+This is a matching problem: pair children with cookies so that each paired cookie is at least as large as its child's greed factor, and maximize the number of pairs.

 Key Constraints: